horchi/linux-p4d/README.md

 - de_DE.UTF-8 is required as language package (Raspberry command: `dpkg-reconfigure locales`)

 ### Installation MySQL Database:
 It's not required to host the database on the Raspberry.
-A remote database is as well supported.
+A remote database is as well supported!

+`apt install mysql-server`
+some distributions like raspbian stretch switched to mariadb, in this case:
+`apt install mariadb-server`

-`apt-get install mysql-server-5.5 libmysqlclient-dev` (set database password for root user during installation)
+(set database password for root user during installation)

 ### P4 database setup:
 If database isn't located on the Raspberry check the chapter remote database setup at the end of the Readme.